- What is a Non-Resident External (NRE) Account?

 Funds to Deposit in an NRO Account

-• Investment proceeds from investments made with funds from the NRO account, such as fixed deposits or other schemes.
+- Investment proceeds from funds in the NRO account, such as fixed deposits or other schemes.

 Documents Required to Open an NRI Account

 As with any other account, you will need to provide the required documents to open an NRI account in India.
-Below is a list of the documents you need and to whom those documents must be attested by.
+Below is a list of the documents you need and by whom those documents must be attested.

 How to Open an NRI Account